tapnair/FusionSheeter/README.md

 - At any given time, the current design is 'associated' to a row in the sheet.
 - To change the associated row use this command to select another size
 - The values you see in the drop down are driven from the 'Description' field

+### Change Display
+- At any given time, the current design is 'associated' to a row in the Display sheet.
+- To change the associated row use this command to select another display configuration
+- *Note if you were using an older version of Sheeter you may not have this tab*

+### Capture Current Display
+- This will capture the current hide/show state of all 'occurrences'
+- Note: Hidden BODIES are not affected by this command
+- You can create a new capture (row in the sheet) or update the existing one
+- Also note the values in the spreadsheet are case sensitive TRUE and FALSE

 ### Generate G Code for all sizes
 - Will generate output nc code for all sizes in the associated Google Sheet